CommunityToolkit/WindowsCommunityToolkit/docs/helpers/CameraHelper.md

 title: CameraHelper
 author: skommireddi
 description: The CameraHelper provides helper methods to easily use the available camera frame sources to preview video, capture video frames and software bitmaps.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, CameraHelper, Camera, Frame Source, Video Frame, Software Bitmap
+keywords: windows 10, uwp, windows community toolkit, windows toolkit, CameraHelper, Camera, Frame Source, Video Frame, Software Bitmap
 ---

 # CameraHelper

 The **CameraHelper** provides helper methods to easily use the available camera frame sources to preview video, capture video frames and software bitmaps.
 The helper currently shows camera frame sources that support color video preview or video record streams.

+> [!IMPORTANT]
-> [!IMPORTANT] Make sure you have the webcam capability enabled for your app to access the device's camera.
+Make sure you have the webcam capability enabled for your app to access the device's camera.

 ## Syntax